 Each lender has its own standard variable rate (SVR) that it can set at whatever level it wants – meaning that it's not directly linked to the Bank of England base rate.

-The average SVR at the start of April 2018 was 4.99% according to Moneyfacts.
+The average SVR in July 2018 was 4.72%, according to Moneyfacts.
 This is higher than most mortgage deals currently on the market, so if you're currently on an SVR, it's worth shopping around for a new mortgage.

-Also, lenders can change their SVR at any time, so if you're currently on an SVR mortgage, your payments could potentially go up (it's unlikely a lender would decrease its SVR in the current mortgage market).
+Lenders can change their SVR at any time, so if you're currently on an SVR mortgage, your payments could potentially go up - especially if there are rumours of the Bank of England base rate increasing in the near future.